anzen-lang/anzen/docs/manual/00-introduction.md

 ---
 layout: page
-title: Introduction to Swift programming
+title: Introduction to Anzen programming
 permalink: /manual/
 ---

-# Introduction

 Anzen is a programming language that aims at bridging the gap between modern programming and software verification.